Here’s what to do when you book your first tarot party.

 - A sign-up sheet.
-Depending on the event, people who want a reading may be coming and going, so offer a sign-up sheet on the table with time slots and have them schedule their reading.
+(Depending on the type of event, people who want a reading may be coming and going – such as a vendor fair – offer a sign-up sheet on the table with time slots and have them schedule their reading.)

 - a good pen (or a few good pens) and some paper to give to your clients in case they want to jot down some notes.

 - A bottle of water – You will be doing a lot of talking and depending on the number of people you will be reading for, you may not have a chance to grab water.
 Be prepared and bring your own bottle.

 - Snacks – again, depending on the event, you may not have an opportunity to grab something to eat.
 Come prepared and eat before the event, and bring a snack in case the event goes for a long time.
 Some nuts, a small sandwich, a protein bar, whatever you know will tide you over.

 - Flowers – this is always a nice touch that brings beauty, elegance and a sense of peace to the table.
 Bring a nice, small bouquet or just one or two flowers will work too.
 I learned this from a dear friend and fellow entrepreneur during a vendor event.
 She set up her table so beautifully, with fresh flowers and pretty fabrics on the table, it was hard to resist being drawn to her table.
 Since then, I’ve also seen a lot of other ladies decorate their tables to suit their business – old picture frames as a jewelry display or even a sign with your business name.

 - Crystals and stones for good energy and atmosphere.